stolostron/multicluster-observability-addon/CONTRIBUTING.md

 ```

 The addon installation is managed by the addon-manager.
 This means that users
-don't need to explicetelly create resources to install the addon on spoke
+don't need to explicitly create resources to install the addon on spoke
 clusters, the only requirements is that the clusters have to belong to a managed
 cluster set.
 By default MCOA will be installed on all the cluster managed by the
 hub.
 This behaviour can be changed by editing the `ClusterManagementAddOn`